 Vitamix 5200 Blender – Editor’s Choice

-The next on our list is the Vitamix 5200.
-This model is our top pick because of its durability and strength capacity.
+Coming in hot on our list is the Vitamix 5200 blender.
+This blender is our top pick because of its durability and strength capacity similar to the more expensive Pro 750.
 Read on to find out more.

 Eastman Tritan Container